Semiparametric Optimal Estimation With Nonignorable Nonresponse Data: Basic setup

-where the function $\bm{\varphi}$ is called the influence function of $(\hat{\bm{\phi}}^\top, \hat{\theta})^\top$.
-In some cases, there exists a regular estimator, but not asymptotically linear.
-However, H\'ajek's representation theorem shows that most efficient regular estimators are asymptotically linear, and thus it is reasonable to discuss efficiency among RAL estimators \citep{tsiatis06}.
+For model identification for a response model, \citet{miao16} gives a sufficient condition when the outcome models are normal or normal mixture.
+However, the normality assumption cannot be checked directly from observed data.
+In the meantime, \citet{wang14} developed a theory for identification by assuming that there exists a NIV $x_2$ in the covariate vector $x=(x_1^\mathrm{T}, x_2^\mathrm{T})^\mathrm{T}$such that $x_2$ is independent of $r$, given $x_1$ and $y$.
+When $x$ is the single variable, $x$ itself is the NIV.
+Although the existence of such a NIV is a sufficient condition, it is hard to verify it from the observed data.
+Therefore, both identification conditions are not testable with observed data.
+In \S \ref{sec3}, we propose an alternative condition for the model identification by assuming a restriction on [$y\mid x, r=1$], not only on the response mechanism, and develop a test procedure for model identification.

-Classical approaches for nonignorable nonresponse data are based on correct specification for the distribution $Y\mid X$ \citep{diggle94}.
-This requirement can be problematic because the specification cannot be verified under a nonignorable nonresponse. \citet{chang08} proposed a semiparametric estimator for $\bm{\phi}$ that is based on the following estimating equations:
+Classical approaches for analyzing nonignorable nonresponse data are based on correct specification for $[y\mid x]$ as well as the response mechanism \citep{greenlees82}.
+This requirement can be challenging because the specification cannot be verified under nonignorable nonresponse \citep{molenberghs08}. \citet{chang08} proposed a semiparametric estimator for $\phi$ based on the following estimating equation:

-where $\bm{g}: \mathbb{R}^d\to \mathbb{R}^q$ is an arbitrary function of $\bm{X}$.
-Note that although this estimator has consistency and asymptotic normality under certain regularity conditions, its optimality is not guaranteed.
-If $q=d+1$, a typical choice for $\bm{g}$ is $\bm{g}(\bm{x})=(1, \bm{x}^\top)^\top$.
-However, if $p>d+1$, it is not clear how to determine the best $\bm{g}$ in terms of minimizing the asymptotic variance, although \citet{chang08} proposed some functions for $\bm{g}$.
+where $g=\{g_1(x), g_2(x), \ldots g_q(x)\}^\mathrm{T}$, which can be called calibration function, is a function of $x$ whose elements are linearly independent; $q$ is the dimension of $\phi$.
+Note that although this estimator satisfies consistency and asymptotic normality under certain regularity conditions, its efficiency is not guaranteed.

-Recently, \citet{riddles16} proposed a more efficient estimator that uses a parametric model for $Y\mid \bm{X}, R=1$.
-Using the mean score theorem \citep{louis82}, the maximum-likelihood estimator can be obtained by solving
+Recently, \citet{riddles16} proposed an efficient estimator that uses a parametric model for $[y\mid x, r=1]$.
+Using the mean score theorem \citep{louis82}, the maximum likelihood estimator can be obtained by solving

-where $\bm{s}_r(\bm{z}; \bm{\phi})$ is the score function of $\bm{\phi}$, that is,
+where $s_r(z; \phi)$ is the score function of $\phi$, that is,